pzoli/Homework4Telekocsi/README.md

 - Multi language support

-Width 18 years development experience I found that the database manager systems has a simple structure, that can organized around few things.
+With 18 years development experience I found that the database manager systems has a simple structure, that can organized around few things.
 The main entity annotations says everithing about the strategy:

 - @EntityInfo, @EntityFieldInfo, @LookupFieldInfo
 - @DynamicMirror, @QueryInfo, @QueryFieldInfo